-Peugeot and the tennis world dates back to 1984 when he first sponsored Roland Garros, one of the essential tennis tournaments at the international level.
+Peugeot and the tennis world date back to 1984 when he first sponsored Roland Garros, one of the essential tennis tournaments at the international level.

 The 205 Lacoste was then proposed with a unique set-up characterized by different references to the world of tennis, such as the stickers placed in the rear pillars that pointed to the network of the tennis court.

-Similarly, the pastel white of the bodywork and wheel covers with dark green laths and the three crocodiles recall the famous “chemise” Lacoste.
+Similarly, the pastel white of the bodywork and wheel are covered with dark green laths, and the three crocodiles recall the famous “chemise” Lacoste.

 The Crocodile X Lion partnership is further celebrated in the middle of the steering wheel, where the two logos meet.

 I hope you have enjoyed this different kind of fast fashion article 😉